LovePelmeni/AnonFace/docs/MODELING.md

 # Modeling

-This document explains high-level plan of picking the classifier network for face recognition tasks, based on the dataset characteristics.

-# Backbone
+This document strives to describe the essential parts of the modeling stage of the project.
+It highlights subtleties and caveats of the architecture design.
+Low Technical concepts are beyong scope of this document.
+For that reason, all relevant material was provided to gain a better understanding of technical choices made.

+## Backbone for Feature extraction

+Backbone network plays essential part in object detection networks, as it provides a way of extracting context from the image, before embarking on the main analysis.
+Having deep enough backbone to capture ROIs at different resolutions is a critical step towards building a good detection network.

-## Receptive Field Characteristics
+### Receptive Field Characteristics

 Backbone Feature Extractor was trained on X dataset, where ROIs (Region Of Interest) size varies from (x1:x2) to (x2:x4), therefore, the suggested